 Image of thai characters in gold sheets

-Various artefacts from around South East Asian countries
+Various artifacts from around South East Asian countries

 In certain time, there’s also an exhibition from the local Thai showcase harvesting the silk from the silk worm